Schools promote healthy, active living to offset lack of physical education during pandemic

 “Everyone has really been hit hard financially and doesn’t have it in the budget to pay a lot for what has historically been $0 out of pocket for public education,” Haggerty said.
 “How do we make all of it equitable?
 How are we sure that we are reaching our most vulnerable populations and the people who need it most?”

 Rusnak is encouraging all parents to get more involved and push their kids up and away from the computer screen.
-She suggests finding simple activities that won’t break your budget to do together.
+She suggests finding simple activities to do together that won’t break your budget.

 “It’s free to go walk.
 It’s free to go jog around the neighborhood.
 It’s free to go play with someone,” Rusnak said.
 “My hope is that no matter where you live in this city and that no matter what is going on, you can value your health and wellness.
 And that parents can value the health and wellness of their kids.”